CJFEdu/GoCronBuild/README_ALPINE.md

-# Go Cron Build for Ubuntu
+# Go Cron Build for Alpine Linux

-This shell script automates the process of updating a Go application deployed on Ubuntu systems.
-It is designed to run as a cron job to periodically check for updates in a Git repository, rebuild the Go application if changes are found, and then restart the corresponding systemd service.
+This shell script automates the process of updating a Go application deployed on Alpine Linux systems.
+It is designed to run as a cron job to periodically check for updates in a Git repository, rebuild the Go application if changes are found, and then restart the corresponding OpenRC service.

-**Note:** This script is specifically designed for Ubuntu systems.
-For the Alpine Linux version, please see the README_ALPINE.md file.
+**Note:** This script is specifically designed for Alpine Linux systems.
+For the Ubuntu version, please see the README.md file.
+Only the update_go_server_alpine.sh and generate_doas_permissions.sh scripts have been tested.
+The initialize_go_server_alpine.sh and create_users_alpine.sh scripts have not been tested.

 ## Features